 When property taxes remain unpaid, the New Mexico Taxation and Revenue Department may place a tax lien on your property.
-This legal claim safeguards the state's entitlement to collect outstanding taxes, yet it may also limit your capacity to sell or refinance your property.
+This legal claim safeguards the state's right to collect outstanding taxes, but it may also limit your ability to sell or refinance your property.
 Knowing how the process works helps you avoid costly problems and secure your property.

 A tax lien does more than signal a missed payment.
-It becomes a public record that can lower credit scores and discourage lenders from approving mortgage loans.
-It may even interfere with business transactions involving real property.
+It becomes a public record that can discourage lenders from approving mortgage loans and may interfere with business transactions involving real property.
 Understanding the process and your legal rights can prevent long-term consequences.

-This guide explains how the Taxation and Revenue Department and its Property Tax Division handle liens, what steps occur before a property tax sale, and how to pay or redeem your property.
+This guide explains how the Taxation and Revenue Department and its Property Tax Division handle liens, what steps occur before a property tax sale, and how to pay off your outstanding tax debt.
 It outlines procedures at the county level and clarifies what to expect during delinquent property tax auctions.

 What Is a New Mexico Tax Lien